M64GitHub/neuralnet/README.md

 ## Outlook
 This is currently replicating lost work of my youth in C ;) I think the first artificial neural network / evolution theory based learning combination I developed in C++, but not sure anymore.

 The journey just begins.
 A translation to C++, zig and cuda-C is in my mind, too.
+Implement more classical training methods.
 Tensorflow compatibility is one of the main goals, too.